 Bonus application #1: Weed pressure.

-Apply Detox along curbs and other hard surfaces where weeds are becoming an issue.
+Apply gypsum along curbs and other hard surfaces where weeds are becoming an issue.
 Use a small container to sprinkle a generous amount in these areas.
 Water in or apply just before rain.

 Bonus application #2: Dog spots.

-Scoop a cup of Detox and sprinkle onto the burned grass.
+Scoop a cup of gypsum and sprinkle onto the burned grass.
 Be careful not to suffocate your grass, it still needs oxygen in order to bounce back!
 Water in after application.